Trinidad’s finest hotels, B&Bs, villas, eco-retreats & more

 Around Port of Spain — the capital

-Several of the major brands have properties in and around Port of Spain (Hilton Hotel & Conference Centre, Hyatt Regency Trinidad, Courtyard by Marriott), and there are some popular independent properties like the Carlton Savannah in St. Ann’s, Kapok Hotel or Royal Palm Suite Hotel in Maraval.
+Several of the major brands have properties in and around Port of Spain (Hilton Hotel & Conference Centre, Hyatt Regency Trinidad, Courtyard by Marriott), and there are some popular independent properties like the Carlton Savannah in St. Ann’s [being rebranded as the Brix as at early 2018], Kapok Hotel or Royal Palm Suite Hotel in Maraval.
 There is plenty of flexible conference and meeting space in the city, and a recently established conference bureau.
 Excellent hotels and facilities are part of the reason why Trinidad continues to be the business centre of the region.

 Around San Fernando — the energy hub